rubo77/Goldkarpfen/README.md

-# ABOUT
+# Goldkarpfen
-Goldkarpfen is a pure p2p communication system without any central authority.
+Goldkarpfen is a p2p-share-hosted daily-routine blogging system without any central authority.
+The unique selling point of Goldkarpfen is its calm way of publishing: nodes will only sync once a day.
+This is a more human aproach to communication and will reduce stress and improve the quality of content.

 ## INSTALLATION AND FIRST START

+For quick install instructions see MORE_ABOUT_GOLDKARPFEN.TXT

 ### 1. Set EDITOR enviroment variable
 Your `EDITOR` enviroment variable needs to be set similar to this (add this to `~/.bashrc` or `~/.mkshrc` or alike):